markeldigital/design-system/Markel.REMUS.DesignSystem.Web/zurb-html-email-generation/readme.md

 ## Testing

 Testing is vital with HTML emails, you can't unsend an email...Talk to QAs about your edits and make sure they are tested across different devices and email clients (eg. Older versions of Outlook, latest Gmail, native clients on mobile devices, etc.)

+### Tools for testing:

+* Dotmailer - Markel uses this email service for most newsletters etc. (if you have access you can use the 'send test email' option)
+* Litmus' [Putsmail online (free) test service](https://putsmail.com/tests/new) can help for quick local tests with people on the team before testing through Dotmailer.